-For many, creating a cleaner and greener world is a top priority — and some investors, of course, choose socially responsible mutual funds simply because they recognize that as fossil fuels take a back seat, greener investments are going to be less financially risky in the long term.
+For many, creating a cleaner and greener world is a top priority — and some investors, of course, choose a socially responsible mutual fund simply because they recognize that as fossil fuel reserves take a back seat, greener investments are going to be less financially risky in the long term.

-As you decide how to invest, however, remember that the “best socially responsible mutual funds” should be measured not only on their commitment to ESG values but also based on their financial success.
+As you decide how to invest, however, remember that the “best socially responsible mutual funds” should be measured not only on their commitment to ESG values and global compact principles but also based on their financial success.

 SRI investors believe they will find investment products with strong performance and measurable returns.
 SRI analysts collect and report business practices for their industry by country policies and practices that affect society and politics.

-Socially responsible mutual fund stocks in businesses that have social, ethical, or environmental beliefs.
-These companies underwent careful vetting for shares whose values had not yet been considered.
+Socially responsible mutual funds buy stocks in businesses that have social, ethical, or environmentally friendly practices and goals.
+These companies undergo careful vetting for shares whose values have not yet been considered.

-Community investment will help build a strong future enabling people to provide for their needs by generating returns and maximizing income.
+Community investment helps build a strong future enabling people to provide for their needs by generating returns and maximizing income.

 It is often possible in most communities to invest in local development banks for affordable housing and business venture capital to develop infrastructure.

 Specified criteria when selecting a particular stock vary according to its value and objective.
 Those investors looking for environmental benefits in an investment strategy must be particularly careful.

 Socially responsible mutual funds refer to socially conscious mutual fund investments that provide opportunities for socially responsible investing with an emphasis on socially acceptable businesses.

 SRI investments are united by the sense that there is a more effective use of wealth in moral enterprises, both socially and economically than in basic assets.